ArronJablonowski/get-gpoReport/README.md

 # get-gpoReport
-Creates an HTML report of all GPOs in the current directory
+Creates an HTML report of all GPOs in the current directory.

 Double click cmd file to run.